 Many Christians keep skeletons in their closets.
 They hide secret sin in their hearts.
 Every time some reversal comes into their lives, they convince themselves that it is due to sins they committed in the past.
-Because of this they carry guilt complexes.
-Devoid of liberty they disqualify themselves from serving the Lord.
+Because of this, they carry guilt complexes.
+Devoid of liberty, they disqualify themselves from serving the Lord.

 “Forgetting those things which are behind”

 Some of us live in past regret.
 We grieve over bad choices.
 We rehearse our failures and sin over and over to ourselves.
-There seems to be a compulsion to constantly punish ourselves for those failures lest we fall again.
+There seems to be a compulsion to continually punish ourselves for those failures lest we fall again.
 People who practice this belief system cripple their Christian lives.

-Others nurse injustices done to them.
+Others nurse injustices that others do to them.
 They cannot disengage from their hurts.
 They cannot allow themselves to forgive.
 The injustice may have transpired 20 years ago, but it is still present in the mind as if it were yesterday: “It galls me every time I think about it.
 I just can’t get over it.”
 Every time we think about the injury, acid pours into our system.

 We need to forget the wrong and move on.
 We should forgive and forget.
-If someone should confront us that this damages our spiritual life, we say, “Well, I will forgive but I won’t forget.”
+If someone should confront us that this damages our spiritual life, we say, “Well, I will forgive, but I won’t forget.”
 Then we will die spiritually before our time.
-Temporal spiritual death occurs in the believer because he/she wants to punish the other person for what was done, not wanting to release the anger held against the other person.
+Temporal, spiritual death occurs in the believer because he/she wants to punish the other person for what was done, not wanting to release the anger held against the other person.
 Growth is impossible with such an attitude.